Grand station (CTA Logan Square branch): Closure and demolition

 World War II interrupted the construction of the subway; although the federal government allowed the continued construction of the State Street subway, it did not do so for the Dearborn subway despite its being 82 percent complete in 1942.
-After the war ended, work resumed on the Dearborn subway and it opened at the midnight beginning Sunday, February 25, 1951.
+After the war ended, work resumed on the Dearborn subway and it opened at midnight Sunday, February 25, 1951.
 The subway was predicted to reduce the travel time between Logan Square and downtown from 28 minutes to 15.
 Since construction had not started on the Congress Line, trains in the subway turned back at its southern terminus at LaSalle.
 Despite this incomplete state, and complaints from riders no longer given a direct trip to the Near West Side, the new subway had over 60 percent higher ridership than the old Logan Square branch by the end of the year.
 The subway contains a station of its own on Grand Avenue.

 The old Logan Square branch trackage south of its entrance to the subway became known as the Paulina Connector, connecting the branch with the rest of the "L" system now that it no longer had revenue service to the Loop.
 Construction on the Congress Line began in 1954, leaving the Douglas branch with the issue of how to connect with the Loop in the meantime.
 The Paulina Connector south of Washington Boulevard (about 1/2 mi south of Grand) was reopened for the purpose, but the Metropolitan's old tracks north of Washington were replaced in revenue service by a direct connection to the Lake Street Elevated's trackage known as Washington Junction.
 This connection was used until the Congress Line was completed in 1958, after which the Douglas branch connected directly with it to use the Dearborn Street subway to go downtown, creating the "West-Northwest Route" that was renamed the Blue Line in 1992.

 Wooden parts from the old stations on the Connector, including Grand, were removed to reduce fire hazards, as were the lowest flights of stairs to deter trespassing.
 North of Washington Junction, the old northbound track was removed in 1957 while the southbound track continued non-revenue operations.
 The portion of the Connector north of Kinzie Street, including where Division, Chicago, and Grand stations stood, was demolished in 1964 and the right of way sold to adjacent landowners.